-A refreshing spring cocktail that’s as beautiful as it is tasty!
+A refreshing Alice in Wonderland cocktail that’s as beautiful as it is tasty!

 You could certainly make your own lemonade – how great would that be?! – but I just bought good lemonade.
 If there’s one thing I learned from years of watch Barefoot Contessa, it’s that you don’t have to make every single thing from scratch when entertaining.
 Using the best available lemonade is great when you’re serving up three courses to guests and just don’t want to bother with lemonade too.